influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/administration/windows_service.md

 # Running Telegraf as a Windows Service

 Telegraf natively supports running as a Windows Service.
-Outlined below is are the general steps to set it up.
+Outlined below are the general steps to set it up.

-1. Obtain the telegraf windows distribution
+1. Obtain the telegraf distribution for Windows.
-2. Create the directory `C:\Program Files\Telegraf` (if you install in a different location simply specify the `-config` parameter with the desired location)
+2. Create the directory `C:\Program Files\Telegraf` (if you install in a different location, specify the `-config` parameter with the desired location)
-3. Place the telegraf.exe and the telegraf.conf config file into `C:\Program Files\Telegraf`
+3. Place the `telegraf.exe` and the `telegraf.conf` files into `C:\Program Files\Telegraf`.
-4. To install the service into the Windows Service Manager, run the following in PowerShell as an administrator (If necessary, you can wrap any spaces in the file paths in double quotes ""):
+4. To install the service into the Windows Service Manager, run the following in PowerShell as an administrator.
+If necessary, you can wrap any spaces in the file directories in double quotes `"<file directory>"`:

    ```
    > C:\"Program Files"\Telegraf\telegraf.exe --service install
    ```

-5. Edit the configuration file to meet your needs
+5. Edit the configuration file to meet your requirements.

-6. To check that it works, run:
+6. To verify that it works, run:

    ```
    > C:\"Program Files"\Telegraf\telegraf.exe --config C:\"Program Files"\Telegraf\telegraf.conf --test